strata-mvc/strata/docs/controllers.md

 permalink: /docs/controllers/
 ---

-Controllers allow an easy to understand entry point in modern web applications.
-Once you have set up the [application's routes]({{ site.baseurl }}/docs/routes/) in your project's `app.php` you will have to write the corresponding controller endpoints.
+Controllers allow easy to understand entry points in modern web applications.
+Once you have set up at least one [application route]({{ site.baseurl }}/docs/routes/) in your project's [configuration file]({{ site.baseurl }}/docs/configuring/#strata-configuration) you will have to write the corresponding controller endpoints.

+The main use case of Controllers in Strata is to replace the need of placing pure code in the top area of a template file.
+Instead of instantiating queries and various variables inside a template file, you should place the code in a controller.
+The biggest gain is the ability to use the same business logic code multiple times as well as improving code testability.

+Additionally, handling posted data on a Wordpress CMS page or handling dynamic page states, controllers are a great way of maintaining your website's code.

+<p class="warning">No helpers or models are being auto-loaded by the controller as some other frameworks may do.</p>

 ## Creating a controller file